monadli/ftl/README.md

 (t<sub>0</sub>, t<sub>1</sub>, ..., t<sub>n-1</sub>)

-There is no dependency among the elements, thus each element can be computed independently and concurrently.
+There is no dependency among the elements in one such tuple, thus each element can be computed independently and concurrently.

 The element t<sub>i</sub> can be of the following:
 1. constants with basic data types